CloudLabs-MOC/dp-420-cosmos-db-dev/instructions/33-create-use-udf-sdk.md

-# Implement and then use user-defined functions with the SDK
+# Lab 13: Implement and then use user-defined functions with the SDK

+## Estimated Timing: 30 minutes

-## Lab scenario
+## Lab Scenario

 The .NET SDK for Azure Cosmos DB for NoSQL can be used to manage and invoke server-side programming constructs directly from a container.
 When preparing a new container, it may make sense to use the .NET SDK to publish UDFs directly to a container instead of performing the tasks manually using the Data Explorer.

 In this lab, you'll create a new UDF using the .NET SDK and then use the Data Explorer to validate that the UDF is working correctly.

-## Lab objectives
+## Lab Objectives

 In this lab, you will complete the following tasks:
 - Task 1: Prepare your development environment.